Lihoiyin/Weather-Journal-App/README.md

 2.Set up project environment and enter the command line "node server.js" in your terminal to start the server.

 ## Project Information
-To Use asynchronous programming and express.js making a one page Web API connected with OpenWeather API that can ynamically update the UI with the user data.
+To Use asynchronous programming and express.js making a one page Web API connected with OpenWeather API that can dynamically update the UI with the user data.

 ## Development Strategy (Udacity)
 1.Start by setting up your project environment.
 Make sure Node is installed from the terminal.
 Install the packages Express, Body-Parser, and Cors from the terminal and them include them your server.js file.<br>